azuredevcollege/SAP/sap-oauth-saml-flow/AzureActiveDirectoryConfiguration/README.md

 # Azure Active Directory Configuration

-In this part you will configure Azure Active Directory (AAD) to be the working Identity Provider (IDP) for our Azure Client Application (Frontend), API Application and SAP NetWeaver.
+In this part you will configure Azure Active Directory (AAD) to be the working Identity Provider (IDP) for our frontend Azure Client Application (Angluar FE), API Application and SAP NetWeaver.

 |Topic|Description|
 |:-----------|:------------------|